DANISH9325/Brite-app/README.md

 # Brite-app
-this is my current project
+This is my current project
+Author name-Danish khan